 During the first quarter of this year alone, online retailers suffered a drastic increase in fraud attacks, up over 125% from the second quarter of 2015.
 In addition, the number of attacks on those who operate in the luxury goods space was up twice as high.
 And those who offer digital goods and services?
 They were attacked almost three times more.

-And the news doesn't get much better from there, because it's not only the sheer number of attacks increasing, but it's also the increased sophistication of the attacks.
+And the news doesn't get much better from there because it's not only the sheer number of attacks increasing, but it's also the increased sophistication of the attacks.
 There's no question that botnets are on the rise.
 Up more than 30% from Q1 of 2015, they were the source of nearly 80% of fraud attacks in Q1.

-So it's not too surprising that a recent study estimates we'll continue to see an increase in fraud, $10 billion worth by 2020.
+So it's not too surprising that a recent study estimates we'll continue to see an increase in fraud, $10 billion worth, by 2020.

 But what can you do?
 While no one can be 100% bulletproof (as we've all seen with the massive companies being taken offline recently), it still certainly helps to be proactive and be as ready as you can.
 That means if you're still relying on software or equipment from ten years ago for transactions and security, it's probably time for a change.
-It's very unlikely that it's up to par with today's growing technology… unlike the hackers and fraudsters that are.
+It's doubtful that it's up to par with today's growing technology… unlike the hackers and fraudsters that are.

 You should also take a good look at the platform you run your site on too.
 They can all have particular security vulnerabilities that need to be addressed.
 Finally, make sure you're running the latest version of everything – the platform itself, any themes or plugins you're using, etc.